Richie Lucas: Professional career

 Lucas was a first round pick in both the 1960 NFL draft and the 1960 American Football League draft.
 Lucas signed with the Buffalo Bills of the newly-formed AFL, making him officially the franchise's first player.
-There he played quarterback, halfback, defensive back and kick returner for two seasons.
-He was obtained by the AFL's Denver Broncos following the 1962 equalization draft, but never played for the Broncos.
+There he played quarterback, safety and return specialist for two seasons.
+He was obtained by the Denver Broncos following the 1962 equalization draft, but never played for them.